What We Do

 How quickly can I get started?

-A conservative estimate would be 3 weeks from the first day I talk to you, but it all depends on if you have the home, the state of the home, and the speed with which I’m given payment, and shipping times.
+It depends on our availability along with a few other factors such as if you already own the home, the state of the home, and the speed with which I’m given payment, and shipping times.
 I will let you know through every step what our ETA is for launch.

 What is your commission?
 Are there additional fees?